auxta/auxta/README.md

 `timeout` It is recommended to have a standard timeout for the whole scenario and not to define spefici. `TODO`

-clickByText `TO BE FIXED BY GEORGE TO ADD THE WAIT FOR SELECTOR WHICH IS MISSING`
+auxta.clickByText `TO BE FIXED BY GEORGE TO ADD THE WAIT FOR SELECTOR WHICH IS MISSING`

-clickByXPath

-clickByClass
+auxta.clickByXPath

+auxta.clickByClass

+auxta.click() `THINK TO MAKE` `TODO`

 waitforseelctorbytext `depreciated`